Climdyn/qgs/documentation/source/files/user_guide.rst

     ocean_basis.substitutions.append(('al', 1.))

-The base of function hence defined needs to be passed to the model's parameter object:
+The basis of function hence defined needs to be passed to the model's parameter object:

 .. code:: ipython3